bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 to observe contrast, but this may be prohibitively invasive for live cell biology.
-With a computational imaging system it is possible to image other intrinsic optical properties of the sample such as phase (i.e. refractive index) to provide that strong mechanism for contrast (Fig. 2) and quantitative information about the sample.
+With a computational imaging system it is possible to image other intrinsic optical properties of the sample such as phase (i.e. refractive index) to provide us with a strong mechanism for contrast (Fig. 2) and quantitative information about the sample.

 <p style="text-align:center;">